shaun-ws-yap/scrum-ptious/README.md

 A workflow dashboard that maximizes your team's efficiency by allowing assignment and tracking of tasks, as well as communications between teammates via chat.

 Socket.io is hooked into the Express server so that all data is pushed to clients in real time.
-Users are then immediately notified of these changes.
+Users are then immediately notified of these changes through live notifications.

-Developed for demonstrations purposes for the Final Project of Lighthouse Labs Web Development Bootcamp
+Developed for demonstrations purposes for the Final Project of Lighthouse Labs Web Development Bootcamp.

 ## Overview